Nicola Zalewski: International career

-Zalewski was born in Italy but he is not an Italian citizen due to the country's jus sanguinis nationality law.
+Zalewski was born in Italy but has never applied for Italian citizenship, having an unlimited right to live and work in Italy in virtue of his EU citizenship.
 He was first selected by the youth selections of the Poland national team after being discovered by Zbigniew Boniek, head of the Polish Football Association and former Roma player.
 He made his debut for the senior team on 5 September 2021, in the World Cup Qualifier against San Marino where he came on in 66th minute and assisted Adam Buksa in the 94th minute who made it 7–1 for Poland.

 On 7 June 2024, Zalewski was called up for UEFA Euro 2024.
 Three days later, he scored his first goal for Poland in a friendly against Turkey, dribbling down from the wing past two defenders and hitting a strike inside the box in the 90th minute to set the final score to 2–1.

 On 5 September 2024, Zalewski scored a last-gasp penalty against Scotland in the group stage of the UEFA Nations League to win the game 3–2 in Poland's favour.
 The following month, he also scored in a 3–3 draw against Croatia in the same competition.